Signature verification bypass vulnerability in some Huawei routers

 I also did the other way round- I corrupted the image and ran the check against a valid signature.
 The check failed, indicating BAD signature.
 Again, this is good as we expected that the error should be indicated due to corrupted image file (note the "AR1220E-corrupt.cc" filename to indicate the corruption).

-So, this procedure indeed validated the integrity and failed once I corrupted either the signature file or the original image.
-That is good.
+this procedure indeed validated the integrity and failed once I corrupted

-Why the original Huawei embedded command does not fail was not clear.
+the original Huawei embedded command does not fail was not clear.

-Obviously, it is not reasonable to expect the end user runs all those commands on linux to make sure they have a valid firmware– the Huawei native command (the one used in our example) should do the check for the customer and indicate the failure once the corrupted signature or image are in place.
+the Huawei native command (the one used in our example) should do the check for the customer and indicate the failure once the corrupted signature or image are in place.

 Some additional emails followed to Huawei demonstrating the malfunction of the router system command and explaining the consequences.